 As a medievalist in Harvard’s department of Romance Languages and Literatures, I primarily focus on early writing in French – much of which paradoxically comes out of Francophone England.
 My thesis project focuses on the instability of the past in twelfth- and thirteenth-century French and English historiographical manuscripts, with a special focus on the Brut tradition.
 Examining large-scale interpolations, hapax illustration programs, and irresolvable differences between manuscripts of equal authority, the project tracks how Britain’s past becomes a site of temporal experimentation and fertile creativity across this period.
 I also have strong interest in translation studies, questions of genre, and memory studies.

-My articles have appeared in Viator, Arthuriana, and Manuscript Studies, and I have an article under review at the Harvard Library Bulletin.
-In 2018, I co-convened an international conference on Recycling, Revision, and Relocation in the Middle Ages, out of which a special issue of The Medieval Globe is in the works.
+My articles on the uses and revisions of stories about the past have appeared in Viator, Arthuriana, and Manuscript Studies and I have an article forthcoming at the Harvard Library Bulletin.
+An article drawn from the dissertation is currently under review.
+I've also written a guest blog post about interpolations in a manuscript of the Histoire ancienne jusqu'à César for Simon Gaunt's The Values of French project.
+In 2018, I co-convened an international conference on Recycling, Revision, and Relocation in the Middle Ages, out of which a special issue of The Medieval Globe is in the works (publication expected in 2019).

 In 2018–2019, I will be a visiting student at both the École des Chartes and the École Normale Supérieure in Paris.
 In 2017, I worked as a Harvard Library Pforzheimer Fellow on the Beyond Words project at the Houghton Library.
 You can read more about my activities on the Houghton Library Blog.